ncsu-geoforall-lab/grass-gis-on-hpc-henry2/docs/data.md

 # Managing data

+## Preparing the data locally

+You can prepare a GRASS Location locally, create an archive (e.g., ZIP), and upload to HPC or you can use the GeoTIFF -> GRASS GIS -> GeoTIFF workflow, i.e., what you bring to and out of HPC is GeoTIFF rather than the GRASS Location and you create a one on HPC and delete it later.

 ## Importing data to the GRASS GIS database

 Similarly to loading or importing data into R, Python NumPy, or PostgreSQL,